|Nutrition Facts (per serving)|

-Crumble the yeast into a large bowl and combine it with 1/3 cup of the flour, 1 of the egg yolks, and 1 tablespoon of the sugar, plus sufficient water to make a soft dough.
+Crumble the yeast into a large bowl and combine it with 1/3 cup of the flour, 1 of the egg yolks, and 1 tablespoon of the sugar, plus enough water to make a soft dough.
 Cover the bowl with a kitchen towel and let rise in a warm place for 2 hours.

 Sift 1 1/3 cups of the remaining flour onto your work surface and combine it with 1/4 cup of the remaining sugar.
 Place the risen dough on top and add 3 egg yolks and 3 tablespoons of the butter.
 Knead well and then shape the dough into a ball.

-Then combine the remaining 1/3 cup flour and remaining 1/4 cup sugar on your work surface and work it into the dough, together with the whole egg and the remaining egg yolk.
+Combine the remaining 1/3 cup flour and remaining 1/4 cup sugar on your work surface and work it into the dough together with the whole egg and the remaining egg yolk.
 Knead the dough well until it is homogenous; put it in a floured bowl and cover it with a cloth, and let it rise for another 2 hours.

 Flour your work surface and return the dough to it.
-Add the lemon zest and the vanilla extract, and then knead in the cream, a little at a time, until it is completely absorbed.
+Add the lemon zest and the vanilla extract, then knead in the cream a little at a time until it is completely absorbed.

 Shape the dough into a ball and put it in the mold; it should fill the mold about halfway.
 Cover the mold with a cloth and put it into a warm place to rise until the dough reaches the top of the mold, about 20 minutes.